-Please do not send your child to school if your child has vomited or experiences and diarrhea in the last 24 hours, your child has had a fever of 100 degrees or higher in the last 24 hours, or if your child has any contagious illness (i.e. chicken pox, COVID, pink eye, strep, measles, upper respiratory infection or impetigo).
+Please do not send your child to school if your child has vomited, has had diarrhea or has had a fever of 100 degrees or higher in the last 24 hours, or if your child has any contagious illness (i.e. chicken pox, COVID, pink eye, strep, measles, upper respiratory infection or impetigo).
 Your child will be sent home if they vomit, have diarrhea, have a fever of over 100 degrees, or other symptoms that interfere with the learning environment.